020 88309782

 A week or so after the floorers had gone, I had the flat decorated.
 I was out on holiday for two weeks and I think I only noticed a few weeks after the flooring people had finished their job that the warping had only been reduced, not flattened.
 The floor is also creaky.
 I have spoken to the floorers and they claim the warping must have appeared after they did the job.
 They blame the decorators for covering the wood flooring with a non-porous cover, thereby preventing any water in the wood from evaporating.
 Sounds bizarre to me.

 In any case, I would like a quote to sand the wood flat.
 I only want the area damaged to be sanded so it is flat (provided that it is at the same level as the other parts of the wood flooring!) and oiled in the same manner as the other wood.
-Of course, if you think that in your expert opinion some other work is required to fix it, I would want to know.
+Of course, if you think that in your expert opinion, some other work is required to fix it, I would want to know.

 Hi Mr Warren,

 It seems the leak was just about the right amount, not to cause replacement of the flooring.
-The warping of the planks in the way it appears talks about "slow drying" of the trapped amount of moisture.
+The warping of the planks in the way it appears talks about the "slow drying" of the trapped amount of moisture.
 Trapped below the flooring, moisture can take months to dry out completely.
-I would expect the look of the floors to change by January, taking into account the coming season and that heating will be switched on at some point.
+I would expect the look of the floors to change by January, taking into account the coming season and that the heating will be switched on at some point.

-The floor restoration should have not been used as a solution so soon after the leak and my advise is to leave the floors as they are for another 2 months and then proceed with the wood floor sanding if you feel so.
+The floor restoration should have not been used as a solution so soon after the leak and my advice is to leave the floors as they are for another 2 months and then proceed with the wood floor sanding if you feel so.
 There is a chance the planks will go down flat, to the same stage as after the restoration.

 Our Flooring Topics: